Import Vector Data

 #3.
 Configure DeepFlow

-To allow the DeepFlow Agent to receive this part of the data, please refer to the Configure DeepFlow section to complete the DeepFlow Agent configuration.
+To allow the DeepFlow Agent to receive this data, please refer to the Configure DeepFlow section to complete the DeepFlow Agent configuration.